Contracting Cone

 OTs provide opportunities to structure agreements that may leverage commercial business practices and remove barriers to entry such as cost accounting system (CAS) compliance and intellectual property rights requirements, to encourage non-traditional defense contractors to do business with the government.

-OTs typically use RDT&E funding, but the statute does not prohibit use of other appropriations.
+OTs often use RDT&E funding, but the statute does not prohibit use of other appropriations.
 The nature of the activity and overall effort it will support should be considered when determining appropriate funding sources.
 OT agreements may be fixed-price, expenditure based, or hybrid.

-Most laws and regulations governing federal contracts do not apply to OTs (i.e., Federal Acquisition Regulation (FAR) and the Competition in Contracting Act (CICA)), however, the Procurement Integrity Act applies and competitive practices are applicable.
+Many laws and regulations governing federal contracts do not apply to OTs (i.e., Federal Acquisition Regulation (FAR) and the Competition in Contracting Act (CICA)), however, the Procurement Integrity Act applies and competitive practices are applicable.
 OTs may be protested to the U.S. Court of Federal Claims, and GAO has limited jurisdiction to review OT decisions.